 What does Discipleship look like at FMCSB?

-There is no “one-size-fits-all” way to approach Discipleship.
-In general, your Discipleship time will consist of meeting with a mentor regularly over the course of several months.
+Discipleship Groups are formed of 2-3 people who commit to meeting regularly over the next several months.
 The time will be spent in fellowship, prayer, and studying.
 There is flexibility in this because everyone comes to Discipleship with a different background and situation in life.